ballerina-attic/gmail-spreadsheet-integration/README.md

 ### Writing unit tests

-In Ballerina, the unit test cases should be in the same package inside a folder named as 'tests'.
+In Ballerina, the unit test cases should be in the same module inside a folder named as 'tests'.
 When writing the test functions the below convention should be followed.

 - Test functions should be annotated with `@test:Config`.
 See the below example.